-We enacted a range of innovations to better support groups of adolescents across Richmond and Kingston-upon-Thames.
-The project looked to migrate young people in out-of-borough residential care back to local foster carers, called ‘Innovation Mentors’ trained in ‘Better By Design’ (BBD), via a short stay residential setting where they worked with specially trained ‘Innovation Family Workers’, also trained in BBD.
-The Innovation Family Workers also worked with young people on the edge of care with the aim of preventing escalation to being taken into care.
-Finally, a longer planning period enabled systems to be better integrated, with a ‘drip-feed’ approach working to slowly build and develop the system.
+Transitions back to local foster care are via a short-stay residential setting supported by specially trained Innovation Family Workers, who also support young people on the edge of care with the aim of preventing escalation to care.
+A longer planning period has enabled systems to be better integrated, with a ‘drip-feed’ approach working to slowly build and develop the system.